Profectum Foundation Mission and Vision

 We believe there are not enough practitioners to provide the intervention and help these children and families need.
 Even fewer practitioners are available when children get older.
 As such, we have a dual-focused mission for education and training in autism and other developmental and mental health challenges.

 - Training – increasing the number of practitioners helping individuals and families with special needs.
 We aim to help train tens or hundreds of thousands of practitioners over time so that the individuals and families with special needs can receive the help they need.

 - Research – advancing the state-of-the-art of identifying developmentally appropriate treatment approaches, as well as create the approach for how to integrate these approaches to address what the individual needs at specific stages of development.

-To create a community of caring families, clients, multi-disciplinary professionals and leaders in the field, We look to expand education and training in autism and developmental disabilities.
+Our vision is to create a community of caring families, clients, multidisciplinary professionals and leaders in the field.
 We are committed to promoting treatment approaches that address the unique needs of the individual at any stage of development from early childhood to adulthood, integrating the best treatment models across disciplines and intervention approaches.

 We embrace the following principles:

 - Fill the treatment gap: As the number of individuals with special needs is rapidly growing in size, there is an increasing demand for skilled practitioners to provide treatment, education and training in autism and developmental disabilities, and train others.

 - Treat the individual, not the diagnosis: Individuals with special needs are not all alike, and entitled to support and interventions tailored to their individual needs.
 Yet needs change over time, and so too should interventions being utilized to create lifespan solutions.
 We seek to promote collaboration and integration between treatment professionals and best practice models that put the individual first.

 - Foster integrated intervention approaches across disciplines (psychology, speech and language, occupational therapy, etc.) and treatment models (ABA, DIR, PRT®, SCERTS®, etc.).